 Five tips to succeed in an online course

 Nervous about taking online classes?
-No need to fear, just follow these 5 tips to guarantee success at an online university like Athabasca University!
+No need to fear, just follow these 5 tips to aim for success at an online university like Athabasca University!

 Tip #1: Create a schedule

 Time management is one of the biggest challenges that online learners face, which is why creating a schedule is one of the best ways to keep you motivated and on track.
 It has been proven that writing down goals increases the odds of achieving them, so physically creating time blocks for different classes and their subsequent assignments create a higher probability of you hitting your deadlines with ease.
 A study calendar creates a structure that can help you juggle your personal and academic life without falling behind, and having a reminder of what is due can help maximize your time.
 By assuring that you won’t forget key assignments and preventing procrastination, you can ward off stress!

 It has been said that an organized workspace makes for an organized mind; claim an area free of outside interferences to help you focus!
 Having an orderly study environment can help improve your performance and productivity, and storing your coursework in a strategic way can prevent stress later down the road when you need easy access to your materials.
 People who work in cluttered environments usually have unrecognized stress and subsequently feel overwhelmed, so by de-cluttering your space, you can assure that you’ll get distracted less easily since your mind won’t be trying to make sense of the disorganization.

 Need some quick tips to become organized?
 This article gives you seven quick organization tips.